gregarndt/gregarndt.github.io/_posts/2015-08-05-demystifying-in-tree-scheduling.md

 #### mozilla-taskcluster

+tl;dr mozilla-taskcluster makes sure those nicely colored letters appear for each taskcluster task scheduled for each push on treeherder.

 mozilla-taskcluster monitors the push log every few seconds for changes for a given set of gecko repositories and will create a task graph when new pushes are detected.
 The [initial task](https://dxr.mozilla.org/mozilla-central/source/testing/taskcluster/tasks/decision/branch.yml)